brndd/pybinview/readme.md

 # testdata.dat

 Included is a sample binary file to test the program on.
-It should contain 10 structs of the following format (big-endian):
+It contains 10 structs of the following format (little-endian):

 - A random char (1 byte) value.
 - A random short int (2 bytes) value.